sisrfeng/coc-wiki/Using-coc-list.md

     _Using highlight form output of ripgrep_

-- **Mouse support**, you can click to change cursor position, use double click to select item and do default action, use drag to select multiple items.
+- **Mouse support**, you can click to change cursor position, use double click to select item and do default action, and use drag to select multiple items.

-- **Advanced fuzzy score**, for items with location, the match of filename would have higher score, beginning of path segment have higher score
+- **Advanced fuzzy score**, for items with location, the match of filename will have a higher score, beginning of path segment have higher score

    <img width="435" alt="screen shot 2019-01-25 at 1 06 16 am" src="https://user-images.githubusercontent.com/251450/51695213-759f9f80-203d-11e9-97bf-aeae5a09fdc5.png">